orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

-- There are many ways of phrasing ; "it's explored/.../branched but dies", ..., "looked at, then ignored". (`none`)
 - collapse the loop/infinity with an extreme
 	- or-> Two branching pointers sent in opposite direction which annihilate when they cross each-other.
 - differentiable between two points to arbitrary precision, how is it constructed?